You searched for:

 Still brighter are those of negative magnitude; such as, Sirius, whose magnitude is -1.46.

-The absolute magnitude of an object measured through a special yellowish filter that approximates the visual range of the human eye.
+The absolute magnitude of an object measured through a special yellowish filter that approximates the visual range of the human eye: For stars, a normally cited absolute magnitude is the absolute visual magnitude that uses the visual (V) band of the spectrum.

-3. A measure of the brightness of stars as they appear on the celestial sphere.
+3. An apparent is the numeric calculation of the luminosity of stars as they appear on the celestial sphere.